 There is also a growing number of independent vegetarian and vegan eateries that can provide 100 per cent plant-based meals.
 To find one near you, visit www.happycow.net which makes Asian restaurants great for finding vegan options.
-Indian restaurants are especially good, but be sure to avoid paneer (cheese) and ghee (butter oil), to make sure these are left out.
+Indian restaurants are especially good, but be sure to avoid paneer (cheese) and ghee (butter oil), and make sure that your meal doesn't contain yogurt or cream.
+You can always ask your waiter to make sure these are left out.
 Many dishes at Chinese, Thai and